All Episodes

 Why?

-Well, see, that comes because they wouldn't be able to transport themselves out of a bad neighborhood.
+Because they wouldn't be able to transport themselves out of a bad neighborhood.

-So right now they're stuck with one school.
+But right now they're stuck with one school.

-So so when you break, when you start asking those whys and go down the rabbit hole of why and start asking, okay, well, why would somebody say that?
+So when you break, when you start asking those whys and go down the rabbit hole of why and start asking, okay, well, why would somebody say that?

 Well, this is why.

-Well, I'll tell you why they really say it.
+Well, I'll tell you why they're.

-And the teachers' unions.
+Because of teachers' unions.

-Because the teachers' unions?
+Because of teachers' unions?

 Yeah.

-It doesn't make sense.
+It doesn't make.

-I live in I've lived in I've raised my kids, graduated three kids from I've I've been afforded some things in this community that some people down south don't have.
+I've been afforded some things in this community that some people down south don't have.

 Yeah, right?

-That's a fact.
+That's a fact, bro.

 But if them people down there had to do it.

-So you think what we're doing now is better.
+So you think what we're doing now is better?

-Because they ain't got transmission.
+Because they ain't got transmitted.

-Have them ain't got transportation.
+Have them ain't got transmitted.

-Because they're in impoverished areas, and we already know, based on how we see that.
+And we already know based on how we see.

-There's food there.
+There's food everyone now.

 Amazon one click.